oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf.md

 * 3.1.7.1 **MUST** meet all of the conformance criteria identified in Conformance Clause 1 of this specification
 * 3.1.7.2 **MUST** implement the 'delete slpf:rule_number' in accordance with [Section 2.3.4.1](#2341-delete-slpfrule_number) of this specification

-### 3.1.8 Conformance Clause 8: Running Producer
+### 3.1.8 Conformance Clause 8: Persistent Producer
-An OpenC2 Producer satisfies 'Running Producer' conformance if:
+An OpenC2 Producer satisfies 'Persistent Producer' conformance if:
 * 3.1.8.1 **MUST** meet all of the conformance criteria identified in Conformance Clause 1 of this specification
-* 3.1.8.2 **MUST** implement the 'running' Command Argument as a valid option for any Command associated with the 'deny' or 'allow' Actions in accordance with [Section 2.3.1](#231-allow) and [Section 2.3.2](#232-deny) of this specification
+* 3.1.8.2 **MUST** implement the 'persistent' Command Argument as a valid option for any Command associated with the 'deny' or 'allow' Actions in accordance with [Section 2.3.1](#231-allow) and [Section 2.3.2](#232-deny) of this specification

 ### 3.1.9 Conformance Clause 9: Direction Producer
 An OpenC2 Producer satisfies 'Direction Producer' conformance if: